Frequently Asked Questions

 How does this align with the provincial vision for primary care and the work of Dr. Jane Philpott?

-The Gravenhurst Health Hub aligns with Ontario’s provincial vision for primary care by improving access to integrated, team-based care, a key priority in health system transformation.
-The Ontario Health Teams (OHTs) model emphasizes better coordination across primary care, mental health, hospital services, and community-based care—principles reflected in the hub’s design.
-By bringing together family physicians, specialists, allied health professionals, and diagnostic services under one roof, the hub supports seamless, patient-centered care, reducing reliance on emergency departments and enhancing chronic disease management.
+The Gravenhurst Health Hub embraces and brings to life Ontario’s provincial vision for primary care by guaranteeing local access to a primary care provider (family physician or nurse practitioner) supported by integrated, team-based care.
+The model emphasizes better coordination across primary care, mental health, hospital services, and community-based care—principles reflected in the hub’s design.
+By bringing together family physicians, specialists, allied health professionals, home care and diagnostic services under one roof, the hub supports seamless, patient-centered care, reducing reliance on emergency departments and enhancing chronic disease management.

-Dr. Jane Philpott, a former federal health minister and current health system leader, has advocated for scaling up team-based primary care models to address provider shortages and ensure every Ontarian has access to a primary care provider.
+Dr. Jane Philpott, a former federal health minister and current health system leader, has advocated for scaling up team-based primary care models to address provider shortages and ensure every Ontarian has access to a local primary care provider.
 Her work has emphasized interdisciplinary teams and hub models, where nurse practitioners, social workers, pharmacists, and other healthcare providers collaborate to meet diverse patient needs.
-The Gravenhurst Health Hub reflects this vision by expanding primary care capacity and leveraging an interdisciplinary approach to reduce the burden on solo practitioners while increasing provider retention and recruitment.
+The Gravenhurst Health Hub reflects this vision by expanding primary care capacity and leveraging an interdisciplinary approach to reduce the burden on practitioners while increasing provider retention and recruitment.

 What is being done to recruit primary care providers and how will the Health Hub assist with this recruitment?